praveenraam/DailyCodingNote/OOP - Java/Introduction.md

 #### In class, functions will be referred as methods
 ## Why OOPS

-If you need to storing data of multiple datatypes
+If you need to storing data of multiple datatypes, we can create a class as template and creating object as their instances

 ## What is 'class'

-A class is a named group of properties and functions We can create our own datatype
+A class is a named group of properties and functions We can create our own datatype.

 The variables used inside the classes are instance variable